| |

 WHO PLAYS WALL STREET RAIDER?

-users, ranging from 9-year-olds to hedge fund managers and corporate CEOs, in
+customers, ranging from 9-year-olds to hedge fund managers and corporate CEOs, in 122

-102 countries and possessions at present (that we know of), ranging from Sharjah to
+countries and possessions at present (that we know of), ranging from Kazakhstan to

-Vietnam to Cyprus to Paraguay to Greenland to Namibia to Barbados to Albania to the
+Vietnam to Qatar to Paraguay to Greenland to Namibia to Barbados to Albania to the

 This Wall Street investment simulation is widely recognized as the ultimate